karam94/React-Redux-Cheatsheet/README.md

 # React-Redux-Cheatsheet
 A React Redux cheatsheet.
 Made by myself, for myself, based on my own requirements &amp; how my head works.
 If it helps someone else, then awesome!
+Pull requests with improvements are more than welcome.

 ## Table of Contents
  - Functional Component